Logiqx/gpx-ideas/docs/extensions/README.md

 ### Basic Concepts

 - Adhere to the existing GPX [standards](../standards.md)
-- Identify general categories and group related data items into the same schema(s)
+- Identify different data categories and group all related data items into the same schema(s)
   - Use three letter abbreviations - e.g. "gpx_met.xsd" and `<met:xyz>` for meteorological data

 - Ensure 100% compatibility with existing GPX readers, including Garmin software such as Connect, MapSource, etc
-  - See [notes](../proposal/garmin.md) from previous proposal describing the behaviors of Garmin products
+  - See [notes](../proposal/garmin.md) from previous GPX 1.1.1 proposal describing the behaviors of Garmin products